-This spot was the original location of the MacDonald Depot for the Kanawha, Glen Jean & Eastern Railway.
-The coal industry in the area would begin to grow.
-The operations of the New River Company would require the need of a company store for its employees.
-They chose this site as the location for the MacDonald Company Store.
-The store was originally built of wood in 1893.
-In 1925 the store burnt to the ground.
-The Macdonald Company Store would move operations after the fire to the site which originally housed Rite's Candy Kitchen.
-Later the New River Company would build its namesake company store at the current location.
-After the demise of the coal industry came closure of the company store.
-It now houses the congregation of the Glorious Church of God in Christ.
+This structure, built in 1941, was one of the company stores owned by the New River Company, serving miners and their families from the surrounding coal camps.
+The site was originally the location of the MacDonald Depot for the Kanawha, Glen Jean & Eastern Railway.
+As the coal industry in the area began to grow, operations of the New River Company required a company store for its employees.
+They chose this site as the location for the MacDonald Company Store, in part due to its proximity to the railroad.
+The original 1893 building was constructed of wood.
+A 1925 fire destroyed the company store and several other surrounding buildings.
+After the fire, the Macdonald Company Store moved to the site which originally housed Rite's Candy Kitchen.
+The New River Company then built a new namesake company store at the location in 1941.
+Following the demise of the coal industry in the middle of the twentieth century, came the closure of the company store.
+The building now houses the congregation of the Glorious Church of God in Christ.

 MacDonald, Turkey Knob, Derryhale, Klondyke, & Sugar Creek, Coal Camp USA.
 Accessed May 17th 2021. http://www.coalcampusa.com/sowv/river/macdonald/macdonald.htm.